Madoshakalaka/mental/README.md

 My friend and I invented a format called **Mental**, where you can play whatever cards you want.
 See discussion about the full rule set [here](https://www.reddit.com/r/magicTCG/comments/j4su4a/guaranteed_turn_one_win_with_arbitrary_opening/).

 This is a discord bot that allows you to play the format.
+Note this is simple interface for displaying game states.
+Most game mechanics isn't handled and need to be manually performed as if players were playing paper.

 # Developers